Prep football: Bellevue cancels games after positive coronavirus tests

 Another local Iowa prep football team must put a halt to its season due to the coronavirus.

 Bellevue High School announced on Friday morning that all football activities have been canceled, effective immediately through Sept.
-30. The Comets (2-1, 1-0 Class A District 5) will not host Alburnett tonight at C.C.
-Hammann Field or visit Maquoketa Valley in Delhi on Sept.
+30. The Comets (2-1, 1-0 Class A District 5) did not host Alburnett on Friday night at C.C.
+Hammann Field and won’t visit Maquoketa Valley on Sept.
 25.

+Bellevue Community School District Superintendent Tom Meyer confirmed there were positive COVID-19 tests within the football program.

 The Comets are now the third area high school football program affected by COVID-19.
 Both Maquoketa and Dyersville Beckman started its seasons later than scheduled due to confirmed cases.